department-of-veterans-affairs/vets-website/content/pages/education/opt-out-information-sharing.md

 ### Will opting out affect my benefits?

 No. Your education benefits will stay the same if you decide to opt out.
 You won’t lose any benefits.
+However, if you opt out, you’ll need to provide schools with your education benefits paperwork.
+In addition, there may be a delay with you getting reimbursed for school-related expenses.

 ### How do I tell VA I don’t want my information shared?